 Field Name Restriction

 QoS None.
-Can be any value.
+Can take any value.

 TgtID Must be ID of the original Requester.

 SrcID Must be ID of the MN that is handling DVMs.

 TxnID Must match TxnID of the original request.

 Opcode Must be Comp.

-RespErr Must be 0b00, 0b10, or 0b11.
+RespErr None.
+Can take any value.

 Resp Must be all zeros.

 FwdState Must be all zeros.

 DataPull

 CBusy Expected to be populated by the Completer.

 DBID Generated by the MN that is handling DVMs.

 TagGroupID

 StashGroupID

 PGroupID

 PCrdType Must be all zeros.

 TagOp Must be all zeros.

 TraceTag None.